 Enclosure- The required first level porch shall have no enclosure.
 The required second floor porch can be enclosed up to 100% of its total length.
 Such enclosures shall be unconditioned.
-Permitted methods of enclosure are:

-- a.
-Insect screening, - b.
-Wood shutters, louvers and lattice
+Permitted methods of enclosure are Insect screening, or Wood shutters, louvers and lattice